EU court adviser paves way for ECB money printing

 "The ECB would turn into a bad bank," said Hans Michelbach, a member of Chancellor Angela Merkel's Bavarian sister party.

-"This is the start of a transfer union by the back door," he said, reflecting long-held fears that Germany could be forced to subsidize poorer states such as Greece or Portugal.
+"This is the start of a transfer union by the back door," he said, reflecting long-held fears that Germany could be forced to subsidise poorer states such as Greece or Portugal.

-Germany's influential Bundesbank, which testified against the OMT program in the German constitutional court and is also hostile to ECB money printing, remained silent.
+Germany's influential Bundesbank, which testified against the OMT programme in the German constitutional court and is also hostile to ECB money printing, remained silent.

 In the Frankfurt headquarters of the ECB, the feeling was one of vindication.
 Executive Board member Yves Mersch said the opinion showed that the bank had "considerable discretion" over policy.